chigby/mtg/README.md

 $ mtg --type=goblin --rarity=m
 ```

-Searched can be limited to sets or blocks using the full name of the
+Searched can be limited to sets, blocks, or formats using the full
-set or an abbreviation, e.g. all alternate win conditions not from
+name of the set or an abbreviation, e.g. all alternate win conditions
-unhinged or unglued:
+not from unhinged or unglued:

 ```
 $ mtg --text='win the game' --set='!unhinged,!unglued'